civol/HDLRuby/README.md

  * `branch(<name>)`: gets branch named `name` from the channel.
 This name can be any ruby object (e.g., a number) but it will be converted internally to a ruby symbol.

-A branch is a full-fledge channel and is used identically.
+A branch is a full-fledged channel and is used identically.
 For instance, the following code gets access to branch number 0 of channel `ch`, gets its inputs port, reads it, and put the result in signal `val` on the rising edges of signal `clk`:

 ```ruby
 br = ch.branch(0)